 a.
 The beneficiary tells us something went wrong with the service provided to someone who has now died

-These fall within our jurisdiction under Scheme Rule 2.1(f) but subject to two conditions set out immediately beneath the rule: the complaint has to relate to services provided to someone who has since died; and that person had not made a complaint to our office before they died.
+These fall within our jurisdiction under Scheme Rule 2.1(f): the complaint has to relate to services provided to someone who has since died; and that person had not made a complaint to our office before they died.

-Scheme Rule 2.8(c) confirms that where the complainant is a beneficiary, they can complain about services provided to an estate or trust, or as the personal representative/trustee.
+Scheme Rule 2.8(c) confirms that where the complainant is a beneficiary, they can complain about services provided to an estate and 2.8(d) where the complainant is a beneficiary of a trust.
 In other words, they can complain about how a lawyer has or is handling the administration of an estate or trust, including circumstances where the lawyer is also the executor or trustee.

 2. Do you accept complaints from non-clients?